Peter Hooley

 Peter Jeffrey Hooley (born 5 February 1992) is an Australian sports broadcaster and former professional basketball player.
-He played college basketball for the University of Albany and professionally in the National Basketball League (NBL).
+He played college basketball for the University at Albany and professionally in the National Basketball League (NBL).
+Hooley is a host of commentary show NBL Overtime.

 College career

 Hooley played for the Albany Great Danes from 2011 to 2016.
 He was a standout player for the team, earning All-America East honors three times and the America East tournament Reggie Lewis Most Outstanding Performer honors in 2014 and 2015.
 While attending the University at Albany, SUNY Hooley finished as the America East Conference men's basketball scholar athlete of the year twice, following the 2013–14 and 2015–16 seasons.

 Freshman Campaign

 Hooley would receive a medical redshirt for the 2011-12 basketball season after only appearing in four games due to a stress fracture on the right foot.
 During the 2012–13 season Hooley would tally nine double digit scoring games, including new career highs of 18 points and 12 rebounds as the Albany Great Danes visited the Hartford Hawks men's basketball program for a regular season conference matchup.
 Hooley would finish his Freshman campaign with 263 points, 102 assists and 111 rebounds in 858 minutes as Albany won the America East Conference men's basketball tournament and returned to the NCAA Division I men's basketball tournament for the first time since 2007.